 That’s not the case with RPA bots.
-Bots run according to a set of established rules, deliver higher levels of quality, and substantiates financial success.
+They run according to a set of established rules, deliver higher quality, and substantiate financial success.

 Well, those were some common benefits of RPA in finance and accounting.

-However, if we were to focus solely on the accounting aspect of the business, Account Payable (AP), and Account Receivable (AR) are two critical elements to the finance and functioning of any corporation.
+However, if we were to focus solely on the accounting aspect of the business, in that case, Account Payable (AP), and Account Receivable (AR) are two critical elements to the finance and functioning of any corporation.

 Account Payable is a critical part of the day-to-day functions of any financial institution.
 Being repetitive and time-consuming, AP checks all the boxes for RPA automation.

-Despite the repetitive nature, a majority of financial leaders are timid towards implementing RPA in AP.
-Thanks to the popular myth of RPA inefficiency to deal with unstructured data, and non-structured invoices.
+Despite the repetitive nature of RPA, most financial leaders are timid about implementing it in AP.
+Thanks to the popular myth of RPA inefficiency in dealing with unstructured data and non-structured invoices.

-However, this hurdle can be easily overcome if you implement RPA with NLP, and other AI tools and ML technologies.
+However, this hurdle can be easily overcome if you implement RPA with Natural Language Processing and other AI tools & ML technologies.

 1. Procure to Pay:

 RPA streamlines the collection of vendor invoices and automatically assigns these to the workers based on a pre-established set of rules.